EveryoneDestroysTheWorld/design/standards/archetypes/undead-consciousness.md

 This archetype has no actions. 👻

 ## Effects
-### Item summoning
-Every 30 seconds while this archetype is active, the player will automatically summon an item to their disposal.
-They can give summoned items to other contestants.
-If the player switches their archetype, the interval timer should pause until they return to Undead Consciousness.

-If the player is eliminated, the timer will be paused until they are revived.

 ### Undead mode
 After the player is eliminated, they'll be automatically revived in undead mode.
 However, while in this mode, they're still eliminated during the round and the round ends if no one else remains alive in your team.

 In this mode, you'll walk at a slow speed, but you can deal 20 damage in contact with one of your enemies.
 You're also immune to taking any type of damage; however, you can be stunned if you are hit too much.

-If the contestant is revived, undead mode will be immediately disabled.
+If the contestant is revived, undead mode will be immediately disabled and the contestant's previous archetype will be assigned.